-Relationship marketing is defined as a marketing technique that focuses on building a human connection between a brand and its customers, encouraging customer retention, loyalty and satisfaction.
+Relationship marketing is a marketing technique that focuses on building a human connection between a brand and its customers.
+This approach encourages customer retention, loyalty and satisfaction.

 Relationship Marketing Examples

 Relationship marketing begins with the first impression of your brand that customers see.
-Whether that is a blog post you rank for organically or a Snapchat Geofilter Ad, every impression counts.
+Whether that’s a blog post you rank for organically or a Snapchat Geofilter Ad, every impression counts.

 For ecommerce brands, it's critical to have a user experience that vibes with your customers.
-One unnecessary friction point in the checkout process will send that potential long-term customer relationship out the door and over to Amazon.
+One unnecessary friction point in the checkout process will send that potential long-term customer relationship out the door and over to Amazon or another competitor.

-It's a common misconception that B2C brands cater to a more visual audience than B2B brands.
-A clear and easy way to stand apart as a B2B company in the digital world is to have a visually stunning website, designed to convert traffic into leads.
+It's a common misconception that B2C (business-to-consumer) brands cater to a more visual audience than B2B (business-to-business) brands.
+A clear and easy way to stand apart as a B2B company in the digital world is to have a visually stunning website designed to convert traffic into leads.

 If you're an online retailer, the relationship begins once the purchase is made.
 Customers today expect a magical unboxing experience, lightning-speed order fulfillment and bend-over-backwards customer service.

-There is an exhibitionist/voyeuristic element to unboxing.
+There is a satisfying element to unboxing.
 Not only do people love receiving a specially boxed package, but they also love watching others unbox.
 There are even YouTube accounts dedicated solely to the unboxing experience.

 Relationship Marketing Prediction: Transparency

-As buyers become equipped with more ammo to make informed decisions, they have an increasingly disproportionate share of purchasing power.
+As buyers become equipped with more ammunition to make informed decisions, they have an increasingly disproportionate share of purchasing power.
 Your customers crave relationships with brands they can trust.
-With big brands like Facebook and Google having access to the most private details of our lives, there will be a big shift toward employing more transparency in marketing.
+With big companies like Facebook and Google now gaining access to our private details, transparency in marketing only becomes more crucial.